Skip to content

 ) -> str:

-"""Return folder name for a cortical analysis."""
+"""Build a canonical folder name for a cortical/atlas analysis.

 atlas_clean = cls._atlas_name_clean(atlas_name or atlas_path or "unknown_atlas")